omayman-Dev/Twitter-Html/README.md

-# Twitter UI
+# Twitter UI Clone

-This is a simple **Twitter interface** built using pure **HTML and CSS only**.
+This is a **Twitter interface** built using **HTML and CSS only**.
-The project is designed as part of my front-end development practice.
+It's a front-end practice project that recreates the look of Twitter using clean and semantic code.

 ## 🚀 Features

 - Twitter-style layout
+- Responsive design (if applicable)
-- Static design using only HTML (no  JavaScript)
+- Styled using modern CSS
-- Clean and organized HTML structure
+- No JavaScript — purely static interface

 ## 📁 Project Structure